OneKey-Network/addressability-framework/mvp-spec/operator-api-spec-mvp.md

 ## Endpoints

-To support the previous workflows (and more), a few endpoints are needed on the operator API.
+To support the [Operator Design](operator-design.md), a few endpoints are needed on the operator API.

 These endpoints need to support both the "3PC" and "no 3PC" contexts.